Safety or freedom?

 ✓ How is the job market structured and why did it evolve this way?

-✓ What are the tribes in the job market?
+✓ What are the main working cultures in the job market?
 How do they work and how to recognize where you belong?

-✓ How do people who self-navigate well think and make decisions?
+✓ How do strong self-navigators reason and make decisions?

 ✓ How to make sure that you develop your potential to the fullest?

-✓ How to stay on top of the job market?
+✓ How to stay on top of the game in the job market?

 ✓ How to stay forever young on your mind?